Mathics3/mathics-core/FUTURE.rst

 Support Python 3.13.

 Major foundational work was done in scanning boxing operators and getting rule selection for functions closer to WMA.
-Also, work was done to correct assigment functions, e.g. ``Upset``, ``Downset``, ``SetDelayed``, and others so that thes conform closer to WMA behavior.
+Also, work was done to correct assignment functions, e.g. ``Upset``, ``Downset``, ``SetDelayed``, and others, so that they conform closer to WMA behavior.

 With these changes, it should be more straightforward to adjust ``MakeBox`` rules so that these conform.
 This is the top priority.

-A preliminary version of the Rule Based Integration Package ``Rubi``, was started.
+A preliminary version of the Rule-Based Integration Package ``Rubi``, was started.
 We will continue to improve the kernel to make this work faster and better.

-Some preliminary debugging support was added, Position information is starting to be captured, but much more work is needed in capturing more of it and proliferating this information throughout evaluation.
+Some preliminary debugging support was added.
+Position information is starting to be captured, but much more work is needed to capture more of it and proliferate this information throughout evaluation.

 Upcoming work
 -------------